-There will be a bell at the six (6) minute mark to signify that there is now only two (2) minutes of time left for the station.
+There will be a bell at the eight (8) minute mark to signify that there is now only two (2) minutes of time left for the station.

-At the end of the eight (8) minutes, there is a bell and an announcement informing candidates that the time for this station has finished.
+At the end of the ten (10) minutes, there is a bell and an announcement informing candidates that the time for this station has finished.
 The candidates must leave the station and move on to the next station.
-Candidates must do this immediately and hand all notes made during the station to the RN OSCE examiner before exiting.
+Candidates must do this immediately and hand all notes made during the station to the midwifery OSCE examiner before exiting.